 - Once Site Settings are shown, scroll down to find the highlighted Flash section, and click to enter:

 - You can then close the settings tab and attempt to reload your browser if needed.

-If you are still not able to see Webinato content or see a blank room interface, you can troubleshoot that problem HERE.
+If you are still not able to see Webinato content or see a blank page or have other loading problems, you can troubleshoot HERE.